Path integral formulation of finite-dimensional quantum mechanics in discrete phase space: Conclusions and Outlook

 The key steps in the construction were: (i) building the discrete Weyl transform from generalized displacement operators derived from the discrete Fourier transform; (ii) deriving the evolution kernel using the twisted convolution (discrete Moyal product); and (iii) iterating the composition law of the kernel with a short-time approximation to obtain the path sum.

 The formulation was verified for a single qutrit, and its utility illustrated for an interacting two-qutrit system.
 Beyond the short-time $O(t^2)$ growth of the linear entropy, the exact closed-form expression for $\Tr[\hat\rho_1^2]$ is reproduced by the full path integral at all times, including the twin global maxima $S_L^{\max} = 2/3$ at $\chi t = 2\pi/3$ and $4\pi/3$ and the revival at $\chi t = 2\pi$.
 The $\tilde\mu = 0$ truncation of the fluctuation sum fails in two complementary ways---it violates reality at finite time step and reduces to a trivial uniform kernel in the continuum limit---showing that genuine quantum entanglement requires the coherent sum over all fluctuation sectors.
+For a non-stabilizer Hamiltonian, $\hat H = \hbar\chi(\hat x^2+\hat p^2)$, for which the short-time kernel is only $O(\tau^2)$ accurate, we demonstrated that the iterated path integral converges to the exact dynamics---including the dynamically generated Wigner negativity---as $O(1/N)$ in the number of time slices $N$, confirming the formulation in the non-trivial regime where no finite-$N$ truncation is exact.
 We also identified an exactly solvable ``pseudo-classical'' regime: for Hamiltonians linear in the phase-space coordinates and at \emph{strictly} commensurate times---those for which the single-step evolution~$\hat U$ lies in the Pauli (Heisenberg) group---the fluctuation sum collapses to a deterministic shift on the toroidal lattice, realizing the discrete analog of classical Hamiltonian flow.
 Away from strict commensurability, or for any non-linear contribution to the Hamiltonian, the full fluctuation sum is required and the propagator carries the non-classical interference responsible for Wigner negativity.

 Several directions for future work suggest themselves.
 First, the extension to $d = 2$ (qubits) requires replacing the displacement operators by a construction that avoids the multiplicative inverse of~$2$; the framework of~\cite{Raussendorf2017,Delfosse2015} provides a starting point.
 Second, extending the formalism to prime-power dimensions $d = p^k$ via the Galois-field construction~\cite{Gibbons2004} would broaden its applicability.
 Third, Monte Carlo sampling of the fluctuation paths $\xi$ in the path sum offers a route toward numerical schemes for quantum corrections to the DTWA in many-body systems of interacting qudits~\cite{Zhu2019}, provided the sign problem inherent to the oscillatory phase $e^{\iu\mathcal{S}}$ can be tamed by saddle-point or resummation techniques.
 Finally, extending the formalism to open quantum systems~\cite{PachonIngoldDittrich2010} would provide a phase-space path integral description of decoherence in finite-dimensional systems.